Tommaso Debenedetti: Interviews

-Debenedetti wrote many fake interviews, published by writers such as Grisham, Saramago, Vargas Llosa, and Yehoshua, and interviewing personalities such as Gorbachev, the Dalai Lama and Pope Benedict XVI.
-The interviews were published for decades in Italian regional newspapers.
+In the 2000s, Debenedetti tricked a number of Italian newspapers into publishing fake, lengthy interviews that he claimed to have conducted with various famous personalities, such as American writers John Grisham, Gore Vidal and Philip Roth.
+The last one proved to be his undoing: in 2010, a journalist from la Repubblica asked Roth about criticisms of Barack Obama that he had allegedly made in an interview for Libero; Roth was confused because the quotes were completely opposite to his view.
+This triggered a media reaction and scrutiny of Debendetti's other work.

 Fake news

 Since 2011, Debenedetti has created fake Twitter accounts of famous world personalities, spreading fake news.
 In 2012, a hoax announcing the death of Syrian president Assad created a global rise in the price of oil.
 Other Debenedetti Twitter hoaxes were picked by important news sources, fooling many newspapers, including The New York Times, The Guardian, USA Today, and Neue Zürcher Zeitung, as well as world leaders and organizations.
-In June 2020, Benedetti published fake tweet about death of Milan Kundera under Twitter account pretending to be of Petr Drulák, former Czech ambassador to France.
+In June 2020, Debenedetti published fake tweet about death of Milan Kundera under Twitter account pretending to be of Petr Drulák, former Czech ambassador to France.
 The information had been published by Polish newspaper Gazeta Wyborcza, but it was subsequently denied by Kundera's family, Czech embassy in France and Drulák himself.
 In March 2022, he falsely reported the death of author Kazuo Ishiguro using a Twitter account pretending to be that of Faber and Faber.
 The story was reported as fact by RTÉ Radio 1's Morning Ireland show and was later corrected by Ryan Tubridy on the same radio channel.
-In 2022, he created a fake Twitter account in which he claimed that Pope Benedict XVI had died.
+In 2022, he created a fake Twitter account in which he claimed that Pope Benedict XVI had died, something that did occur later that year.
+In October 2023, he used a Twitter account purporting to be that of Claudia Goldin to falsely claim that Amartya Sen had died.
+In June 2025, he claimed that the Austrian playwright, novelist and winner of the 2004 Nobel Prize in Literature, Elfriede Jelinek, had died.

 Response

-Debenedetti explained he did it "to show how easy it is to fool the press in the era of social media".
-Mario Vargas Llosa, in his essay Notes of the death of culture (written in 2015) quoted Debenedetti as "an hero of the civilization of the spectacle".
+Debenedetti claimed he did it "to show how easy it is to fool the press in the era of social media".
+Mario Vargas Llosa, in his essay Notes of the death of culture (written in 2015), quoted Debenedetti as a "hero of the civilization of the spectacle".